isomerpages/moe-chuachukangpri/_parents/Rules and Regulations.md

 title: Rules and Regulations
 permalink: /parents/rules-and-regulations/
 description: ""
+variant: markdown
 ---
-The school firmly believes that Discipline and Diligence are two key success factors  in achieving Excellence as expounded in the School Motto.
+The school firmly believes that Discipline and Diligence are two key success factors&nbsp; in achieving Excellence as expounded in the School Motto.

 All CCKPS students are expected to adhere to the School Rules and Regulations.